TSSZ actually did start as TSSZ News.

 In 2005, the axe fell.
 On January 5th, Tristan announced that TSSZ and tssz|news would cease oprerations on May 30th.
 Later in the month, Night Zone had been cancelled from WERS to make way for a 24 hour format on the station.
 For Tristan, this was the last domino to fall.
 For the next year and a half, Tristan’s involvement in the community would be nil.
 He continued his graphic design work in television, eventually accepting positions at two Boston television stations.
 Looks like the man finally grew up.

 In the Fall of 2006 Tristan began advertising for a TSSZ News revival, and late in November 2006, the new page had launched, along with a revamped podcast, The Update.
 This incarnation only lasted a few months.
 Taking on a more casual blogging approach (and having a radically different logo than in years past,) the site could not find an audience, and Tristan let the site die off.

 On January 17, 2011, TSSZ News relaunched with a colorful new look and a new commitment to its audience to go beyond the main story, and go, as the slogan says, “Beyond Blue.”
-It’s an evolution and an experimental one at that.
-We hope you enjoy it as it unfolds.
+It’s an evolution built upon with the launch of the modern TSSZ era’s third look in 2015.
+We hope you enjoy it all as it unfolds.